 example of a closed-loop system in our brewing process!

-commissioned a 200 kW photovoltaic array on top of our Packaging Hall.
+commissioned a 200 kilowatt PV array on top of our Packaging Hall.
 At the time it was installed, it was the

-As of January 1, 2013, we started charging ourselves a per-kilowatt-hour tax on our purchased electricity consumption, at the same rate that we were previously charged by the Fort Collins Utilities Green Energy Program.
-This money will be reserved for energy efficiency and onsite renewable energy projects here at the brewery that will help to directly reduce New Belgium's reliance on fossil fuels.
-Read more about the Internal Electricity Tax here on our blog.
+Since January of 2013, we have charged ourselves a per-kilowatt-hour tax on our purchased electricity consumption, at the same rate that we were previously charged by the Fort Collins Utilities Green Energy Program.
+In early 2015, we elected to supplement this pot of money with some additional dollars relative to our natural gas usage.
+This money is reserved for energy efficiency and onsite renewable energy projects here at the brewery that help to directly reduce New Belgium's reliance on fossil fuels.
+Read more about the initial creation of our Internal Energy Tax here on our blog.

 Wind Power & Renewable Energy Credits: The History of New Belgium's Support for Green Power in Fort Collins